 You know the basics of maintenance, and you would never let something under the hood go without repairs.
 So why do many drivers ignore their trailers?
 Did you know that if you aren’t properly aligned, you could be losing 2% in your fuel economy?
 Let’s think about that for a minute.

 Suppose you get 8 mpg on average.
 But you aren’t properly aligned.
 This means your fuel economy is 2% lower than it could be (add 2% and we get 8.16 mpg).
 It doesn’t seem like much, but it adds up.
 If you drive 50,000 miles per year, you are currently burning through 6,250 gallons of diesel every year.
 This costs you $18,750 (at $3 per gallon).
-A 2% improvement in fuel economy means that you save 123 gallons of diesel, or $369 per year.
+A 2% improvement in fuel economy means that you save 123 gallons of diesel or $369 per year.
 It doesn’t seem like a lot, but if you drive more, that number goes higher; if the price of fuel goes up, that number goes higher.

 Slow It Down

 The key to making a living is to get to your destination quickly so that you can turn around and get to the next destination quickly.
-But did you know that every mile per hour over 55 can result in a 2% reduction of fuel economy?
+But did you know that every mile per hour over 55 can result in a 2% reduction in fuel economy?
 That means going 55 mph, instead of 65mph, you get 20% better mpg.
-Of course that means you spend more time on the road.
+Of course, that means you spend more time on the road.

 More hours driving, or spend more on fuel (and subsequently more on tires that wear out faster).
 Which do you prefer?